CAEP Annual Reporting Measures

 Impact on P-12 Learning and Indicators of Teaching Effectiveness

 SDSU is currently working with local school districts to retrieve state test results for P-12 students taught by the completers of our educator preparation programs.
-The state of South Dakota uses the SMARTER Balanced Assessment to monitor the impact of teachers on student learning.
+The state of South Dakota uses the Measures of Academic Progress (MAP) to monitor the impact of teachers on student learning.
 The state also uses the Danielson Observation Framework to measure teaching effectiveness in the classroom.
 It is our plan to utilize these two tools to report on these two CAEP components.
-We anticipate data in Spring 2021.

 Satisfaction of Employees and Satisfaction of Completers